Mary of Guise: Regent of Scotland

 In December 1552, Mary of Austria, Queen of Hungary, sister of Holy Roman Emperor Charles V, pointed out to Mary that her diplomatic complaints had no force and must come from Arran.
 Furthermore, she was dissatisfied by Mary's evident friendship with France.
 Mary's power was increasing.
 In May 1553, the imperial ambassador in London, Jean Scheyfve, heard she had challenged Arran's regency and proposed James Stewart, 1st Earl of Moray, her illegitimate step-son, as a replacement.
 From August 1553, she wrote to the French ambassador in London, Antoine de Noailles, using cipher code.

 Mary herself became regent on 12 April 1554 at a meeting of Parliament.
 Henri Cleutin is said to have placed the crown on her head, although the nature of any ceremony is uncertain.
 Celebrations included a play written by William Lauder and a procession called the "Convoy of the Moors" on 10 June.
 Edinburgh's burgh council gave her two silver gilt cups bought from the merchants Alexander Park and Oglier Coqueil.
 The eleven-year-old Queen Mary sent her congratulations to "la Royne, ma mere" ("the Queen, my mother") from the Château de Meudon at Easter, where she was staying with her grandmother and her uncle, the Cardinal of Lorraine.

-In many affairs, Mary of Guise consulted her brothers in France—the Cardinal of Lorraine, and Francis, Duke of Guise, both of whom held government positions in France—so that Scotland and France worked as allies in dealing with other nations.
+In many affairs, Mary of Guise consulted her brothers in France—the Cardinal of Lorraine, and François, Duke of Guise, both of whom held government positions in France—so that Scotland and France worked as allies in dealing with other nations.
 Henry II's representative in Scotland from 1546 to 1560 was an ambassador resident, Henri Cleutin, who had been effectively in charge of Scotland during her trip to France.
 During her regency (1554–1560), Frenchmen were put in charge of the treasury and the Great Seal, while the French ambassador sometimes attended the Privy Council.
 Yves de Rubay was Master of Requests and Keeper of the Seals and Bartholomew de Villemore was Comptroller and Receiver-General of Revenue.
 Although Cleutin seems to have been universally popular, the resentment of the Scottish nobility at these appointments fuelled the coming crisis.